Growing up, I developed a poor relationship with the word “learning”. I used to love learning as a kid, but then schooling brainwashed my mind.

 If I find it difficult to focus during a session due to other thoughts or emotions, I bring my attention back to the present without judging.
 Or I write down whatever bothers me to deal with it after the session.
 The more I’ve practiced this, the more I’ve increased my ability to focus.

 During a session, I keep my journal beside me to take hand-written notes.
-This practice forces me to take out the information from my mind to paper where I can makes sense of it and remember it.
+This practice forces me to take out the information from my mind to paper where I can make sense of it and remember it.

 While I take my notes, I decide whether it’s something I want to remember, implement, or contemplate.
 The next step is to process all the categories once I’m done learning: